vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 - NRA meeting unexpectedly morphs into a master class on Constitutional Law.

-- Music scientists undertake research project to determine whether rap songs are music. ... in a minor breakthrough, they managed to prove that Reggae is music, though it only has one song which has been repeatedly recorded with different lyrics.
+- Music scientists undertake research project to determine whether rap songs are music. ... in a minor breakthrough, they managed to prove that Reggae is music, although it only has one song which has been repeatedly recorded with different lyrics.

-- Just enter your email address for a free copy of my new ebook, "How tew rite gooder."
+- Just enter your email address for a free copy of my new ebook, "How tow rite gooder."